Ground Reports

 A village in Bihar's Sitamarhi district was the backdrop of such a confrontation two weeks ago.
 An assembly of villagers protested against a group that had come from outside, accusing them of attempting to convert locals to Christianity.

-Police were summoned, and members of the group were asked to recite Hindu prayers such as Hanuman Chalisa and Gayatri Mantra as evidence of their claims of retaining Hindu identity.
+Police were summoned, and members of the group were asked to recite Hindu prayers such as Hanuman Chalisa and Gayatri Mantra as evidence of their defence that they were not evangelists and retained their Hindu identity.

 Videos of the incident were widely circulated in the state.
 Local media covered it too.

 Swarajya travelled to the site of the confrontation this week.
-In Hareram village, which falls under Majorganj police station and is around 24 kilometers from Sitamarhi railway station, the local sentiment was one of pride at the resistance offered to the “converters”.
+In Dumri kalan village, which falls under Majorganj police station and is around 24 kilometers from Sitamarhi railway station, the local sentiment was one of pride at the resistance offered to the “converters”.

 One of the leaders of the agitation was Prem Ranjan Singh alias Bittu, 35.
-Narrating the events of 30 July, he said that one Renu Devi, who lives in an adjoining village, visited Hareram along with a group of unfamiliar women.
-She was about to proceed with a prayer meeting at the house of a resident named Rajendra Paswan when Prem Ranjan and 70-80 other villagers interrupted it.
+Narrating the events of 30 July, he said that Renu Devi, who lives in an adjoining village named Hareram, visited Dumri kalan along with a group of unfamiliar women.
+She was about to proceed with a prayer meeting at the house of a resident named Nandu Pandit when Prem Ranjan and 70-80 other villagers interrupted it.
 They had come with a policeman.

-Prem Ranjan told Swarajya, “When Renu Devi denied our charges of conversion attempts and said he was still Hindu, we demanded she recites Gayatri Mantra and Hanuman Chalisa in front of everyone.”
+Prem Ranjan told Swarajya, “When Renu Devi denied our charges of conversion attempts and said she was still Hindu, we demanded she recites Gayatri Mantra and Hanuman Chalisa in front of everyone.”

 The police officer tried to quell tensions even as verbal demands for Renu Devi’s arrest were made, and the prayer meeting was halted.